abcucberkeley/PyPetaKit5D/README.md

 This package has been tested with Python 3.11 but other versions may also work

-Installation may take a long time
+The installation may take a long time
 ````
 pip install --no-binary :all: --no-cache-dir PyLLSM5DTools
 ````